chingu-voyages/v43-tier3-team-45/README.md

 * Visually displays issues at various stages of the agile process.
 The kanban uses cards to represent issue items and columns to represent each stage of the process

 ###### Modal
-* Cards that showcase projects that I've built
+*

 # Technologies used in the project
-* The Python microframework Flask
+* Java Spring Boot
+* React
+* TailwindCSS
+* Redux
-* HTML/CSS and Bootstrap
+* MongoDB
-* Jinja for templating
+* AWS S3 bucket for hosting images
-* JavaScript for the responsive navigation and map creation
-* Google Maps API in JavaScript to mark locations visited in each profile page
+* Backend is deployed on Raleway
+* Frontend is deployed on Vercel

 # File Structure
 ```